20 Most Frequently Asked Questions About Tofu (And Answers)

 2. Is Tofu Healthy?

-Yes!
-Tofu is high in complete protein, rich in calcium and iron, low in saturated fat, and cholesterol-free.
-It also contains isoflavones—plant compounds linked to heart, bone, and hormonal health.
+Yes.
+Tofu is a complete protein, rich in minerals like iron and calcium, low in saturated fat, and cholesterol-free.

 3. Does Tofu Contain Oestrogen?